ECE-196/docs/content/tutorials/ESP32_WIFI_GUI_Tutorial.md

 ### Background Information

-The ESP32-S2 is a Wi-Fi-enabled microcontroller that supports hosting its network using SoftAP mode.
+The ESP32-S3 is a Wi-Fi-enabled microcontroller that supports hosting its own network using SoftAP mode.
 Using this, it can serve HTML pages and respond to URL requests.
 The project focuses on basic GPIO control through the web—a foundational use case for embedded web servers in IoT.

 ## Getting Started